jloutz/nlp_capstone/README.md

 ### Evaluation of pretrained language models for short text classification and small datasets
-To read about what this is, see the written report in the *doc* folder.
+To read about what this is, see the written report capstone_project.pdf

 This project is structured as follows: